tinwhiskersband/tinwhiskersband.github.io/README.md

 # thetinwhiskers.com

+> [!IMPORTANT]
+> This repository has been archived!
+All things must pass and so it was with this band.
+Fond memories of great times remain!

 The code that backs our band website.
 Because how else would a Silicon Valley-based band run a website other than on Github Pages?

 ## Working with this Site